krestaino/weather-vue/README.md

 Rename `keys.js.example` to `keys.js` and add your [Google JavaScript API](https://developers.google.com/maps/documentation/javascript/get-api-key) keys.
 The `prod` key is exposed in your frontend code, so make sure you restrict the HTTP referrer to only allow requests from your production URL.
 This can be done in the Google API Console.
 The `dev` key is not included in production code therefore it doesn't need the same restrictions.

 ## API Backend
-The API backend for this project is located in `weather-api`.
+The API backend for this project is located in `api`.
 The backend API fetches geolocation data from Google and weather data from Dark Sky and returns it to the Weather Vue app.

 ## Build Setup